Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

 \subsection{Other observations}

-Since the fidelity of the data point responsible for the K-detection has been questioned \citep{gibson2017, gibson2019}, a few retrievals were conducted excluding the observed transit depth at ${\sim}0.77\,\mu\mathrm{m}$.
-CrH has absorption features around this wavelength and these retrievals were done to make sure that the tentative CrH detection is not based on a disputed observation.
-A similar approach was followed as described in Section \ref{sec:methodology}.
-The resulting Bayesian Evidences can be seen in Table \ref{table:nonkresults} and agree with our earlier findings, albeit with slightly lower Detection Significances: the inclusion of both H$_2$O and CrH is preferred with a DS of $7.97$ (or ${\sim}4.3\sigma$ confidence) over the flat model or $2.98$ (${\sim}2.9\sigma$) over a model of only Rayleigh scattering and CIA.
-The influence of the measured transit depth at ${\sim}0.77\,\mu\mathrm{m}$ is explained by this decrease in Detection Significance, but, even without the measurement, statistically significant evidence for CrH is still found.
+Since the fidelity of the data point responsible for the K detection has been questioned \citep{gibson2017, gibson2019}, a few retrievals were conducted excluding the observed transit depth at ${\sim}0.77\,\mu\mathrm{m}$.
+CrH has absorption features around this wavelength, and these retrievals were done to make sure that the tentative CrH detection is not based on a disputed observation.
+A similar approach to what was described in Section \ref{sec:methodology} was followed.
+The resulting Bayesian evidence levels can be seen in Table \ref{table:nonkresults} and agree with our earlier findings, albeit with slightly lower DSs: The inclusion of both H$_2$O and CrH is preferred, with a DS of $7.97$ (or ${\sim}4.3\sigma$ confidence) over the flat model, or $2.98$ (${\sim}2.9\sigma$) over a model of only Rayleigh scattering and CIA.
+The influence of the measured transit depth at ${\sim}0.77\,\mu\mathrm{m}$ is explained by this decrease in DS, but, even without the measurement, statistically significant evidence for CrH is still found.
 In this case, a slightly lower $\mathrm{T_{atm}}{=}1339^{+332}_{-321}\,\mathrm{K}$ and higher $\mathrm{R_{pl}}{=}1.49^{+0.02}_{-0.02}\,\mathrm{R_J}$ are retrieved.